Ferrari 212 Inter

 The Ferrari 212 Inter replaced Ferrari's successful 166 and 195 Inter grand tourers in 1951.
 Unveiled at the Brussels Motor Show that year, the 212 was an evolution of the 166 — a sports car for the road that could also win international races.
 In 1951, two 212 Inters, both Vignale coupés, driven by Taruffi/Chinetti and Ascari/Villoresi, scored 1–2 victory at Carrera Panamericana in Mexico.

 The chassis was similar to the 125 with a suspension featuring double wishbones in front and live axle in back.
 Coachbuilders included Carrozzeria Touring, Ghia, Ghia-Aigle, Vignale, Stabilimenti Farina, and now Pinin Farina.
 The latter was an important move for the company, as Farina was already well-known and adding his styling skills would be a tremendous boost for Maranello.
 However, Pinin Farina was as prideful as Enzo Ferrari, and neither would go to the other to request business up to this point.
 A mutual meeting halfway between Maranello and Turin was the negotiated solution.
-First Ferrari to be bodied by Pinin Farina was 212 Inter Cabriolet, chassis no. 0177E.
+The first Ferrari to be bodied by Pinin Farina was a 212 Inter Cabriolet, chassis no. 0177E.

 The Inter's 2600 mm wheelbase was 4" longer than the 2500 mm Export's.
 The cars shared a larger, bored-out (68 mm) 2.6 L (2563 cc/156 in³) version of Ferrari's Colombo V12 engine.
 Output was 150 PS for the single Weber 36DCF carburetor Inter, 165 PS for the triple Weber Export.
 Improved cylinder heads raised power 5 PS in 1952.

 The British magazine Autocar got hold of what they described as the first production model Ferrari 212 in 1950, which outperformed any car that they had previously tested.
 It recorded a top speed of over 116 mph and acceleration times of 0 to 60 mph (97 km/h) of 10.5 seconds and 100 mph (161 km/h) in 22.5 seconds; the magazine however noted they had limited the engine to 6,500 rpm out of respect for the newness and low mileage of the car they were using, which suggested that even better performance would be available from a fully "run in" model.
 The test appears also to have been the Autocar team's first encounter with a five speed gear box.

+Body styles

+The 212 Inter was produced in a number of different body styles depending on the coachbuilder.
+This includes: